moonmaster9000/couch_view/readme.markdown

 ## Arbitrary Reduce

-You can add any arbitrary reduce onto your view by using the `reduce` class method on your model:
+You can add any arbitrary reduce onto your view by using the `reduce` class method.
+Just make sure to group it with a map by placing them both with a `view` block:

 ```ruby
     class Article < CouchRest::Model::Base